An overview of new measurements of flow, chirality, and vorticity from STAR experiment: Flow and Fluctuations

-To study the possible first-order phase transition and a QCD critical point, the BES-I and BES-II data-taking \cite{bes2} with adequate luminosity were achieved.
-Moreover, RHIC also pursued the FXT heavy-ion program \cite{fxt1} at high baryon density region, by inserting a gold target into the beam pipe and circulating one beam, to broaden the reach of BES-II data-taking and allow the STAR to access energies below $\sqrt{s_{NN}}$=7.7 GeV.
+To study the possible first-order phase transition and a QCD critical point, the BES-I and BES-II data-taking \cite{bes2,besPRL} with adequate luminosity were achieved.
+Moreover, RHIC also pursued the FXT heavy-ion program \cite{fxt1,fxt4} at high baryon density region, by inserting a gold target into the beam pipe and circulating one beam, to broaden the reach of BES-II data-taking and allow the STAR to access energies below $\sqrt{s_{NN}}$=7.7 GeV.

 Left panel in Fig. \ref{f7} shows the measurements of the beam energy dependence of elliptic flow $v_2$ for all charged particles integrated over $p_T$.
 The current results from 4.5 GeV Au+Au FXT are consistent with the trends established by the previously published data for various experiments.
 From squeeze-out to in-plane elliptic expansion, the $v_2$ changes sign around 3 - 4 GeV collision energies.
 Such phenomenon has been observed in 3 GeV Au+Au FXT results where $\pi$, $K$ and $p$ are shown by the filled triangles, open triangles, and filled stars in the middle and right panels of Fig. \ref{f7}.
-The breakdown of NCQ scaling indicates the disappearance of partonic collectivity in such low energy collisions.
+The breakdown of number of constituent quark (NCQ) scaling indicates the disappearance of partonic collectivity in such low energy collisions.
 The detailed model comparisons in Ref. \cite{fxt3} show that partonic interaction is no longer dominant and baryonic scatterings take over at 3 GeV.

 The directed flow reflects the early time expansion, Equation of State (EOS), and the nature of phase transition.
-Figure \ref{f8} reports the slope of $dv_1/dy|_{y=0}$ for baryons and mesons in 4.5 GeV Au+Au FXT mode.
-Current proton and $\Lambda$ directed flow are in agreement within the uncertainties.
+Figure \ref{f8} reports the slope of $dv_1/dy|_{y=0}$ for baryons (left) and mesons (right) in 4.5 GeV Au+Au FXT mode.
+Currently, the results of proton and $\Lambda$ directed flow are in agreement within the uncertainties.
 The proton $v_1$ agrees with the E895 4.3 GeV energy data within errors.
 Interestingly, the observed difference between $\pi^{+}$ and $\pi^{-}$ might be due to the isospin effect at lower energy or Coulomb dynamics \cite{fxt2}.